 I also believe that it’s never too early to devote thought to what you want your retirement to be like.

-This is what I hope to achieve with this blog.
+This is what I hope to achieve with this website.

 My goal is to help you envision, plan for, and ultimate achieve the best retirement possible.

 I will share ideas, possibilities, wisdom and knowledge based upon my research and observations, as well as the experiences and stories of others.
 I want to create a community of both retirees and those who are actively looking forward to retirement, so that we may all enrich our experiences.

 In short, I want to help everyone who comes here to live happier lives.